Jaykul/DevOps2023-Practices/ReadMe.md

 2. Commands others can figure out
 3. Modules that work together

-note: Finally, modules full of commands that work together.
-That means they pipe to each other, and people who aren't me can guess which ones to use together.
-I'm not going to spend any time picking on other people today, but if a reasonable person picks up your module and wants to pipe A into B, and it doesn't work, that's a problem (see "desire paths" on your favorite image search).
+note: Finally, I prefer to share modules: collections of commands that work together.
+I want people who aren't to be able to guess which ones to use together.
+I'm not going to spend any time picking on other developers today, but if a reasonable person picks up your module and wants to pipe A into B, and it doesn't work, that's a problem (see "desire paths" on your favorite image search).

 <!-- .slide: data-background="url(images/ccbysa.png) bottom 10px left 200px/auto 80px no-repeat, url(images/summit.png) bottom 10px right 10px/auto 80px no-repeat, url(images/pshsummit.svg) bottom 10px left 65%/30% 80px no-repeat, url(images/background.jpg) bottom 0px left 0px/100% 100px no-repeat" data-auto-animate -->